Going further for childhood cancer

 Rising to the challenge of cancers affecting children and young people will require a fundamental change in the way cancer drugs for this group are discovered, developed and brought to market.
 That's why we're providing funding and drug discovery lab support to de-risk early stage therapeutic projects and increase their chances of being picked up by industry and impact investors.

-Starting with an initial investment of £28m (USD $36m) in resource and funding, we will drive change through collaborative research, partnerships and funding.
+We’ve reached a critical milestone of £37M (USD $50M) committed in resource and funding, which we're using to drive change through collaborative research, partnerships and funding.
 Join our mission and work with us to help make a difference for children and young people with cancer.

 Industry-leading expertise